Home Food History Cool As a Cucumber Origin: Are Cucumbers Really Cold?

+Is the origin of the expression cool as a cucumber literal?
+What do cucumbers have to do with coolness or being cold in a literal or figurative sense?
+Are they cold?
 Yes, the inside of cucumbers are cooler than their surroundings.
-Is that why we ‘Cool as a Cucumber.’
-Perhaps, but cucumbers being cooler on the inside doesn’t mean as much as you think.
+But, it is not clear that this is why we say cool as a cucumber!
+The truth is that cucumbers being cooler on the inside doesn’t mean as much as you might think.

 If you were to pick up a room temperature cucumber and insert a temperature probe into it, you’d find it to be somewhat cooler than the temperature of the room.
 You may even find it to be 10 to 20 degrees cooler on the inside.
 So, cucumbers are cool, relative to their surroundings.
 It has been suggested that the origin of idiom ‘cool as a cucumber’ is owed to this fact.